twinraven/codema-legacy/README.md

 # Codema - Company Details Manager

-A quick & easy way for contractors to keep track of the companies, contact and contracts they acquire.
+A quick & easy way for contractors to keep track of the companies, contact and contracts.

 ## Features